KJhari/CMPE244_AndroidApp/README.md

 Backend Server
 Set up a Uvicorn and FastAPI server on a Jetson Nano.
 Ensure the server is capable of receiving HTTP requests and controlling the motor based on these requests.
+*refer to the backend readme file to see how to setup

 ## Android App